 Applying permissions and access at the user level should be avoided in both Admin Console and in Adobe Experience Manager.

 In Admin Console users should be granted access via User Groups at the Product Context level.
-User Groups are typically best expressed by logical role within the organization to promote the User Groups' usability across Adobe Experience Cloud products.
+User groups are typically best expressed by logical role within the organization to promote the groups' re-usability across Adobe Experience Cloud products.

 In Adobe Experience Manager, user groups synced from Adobe IMS should be in term added to AEM-provided user groups , which come preconfigured with the appropriate permissions to execute specific sets of tasks in AEM.
 Users synced from Adobe IMS should not be directly added to AEM-provided user groups .